rofor/lidar2block/README.md

 To create the top surface gdal_translate is used to convert the ASCII grid into a list of XYZ co-ordinates.

-The sides and base generated from the outer edge values of ASCII grid are compiled into 4 lists.
+The sides and base are generated from the outer edge values of ASCII grid are compiled into 4 lists.

 Theses lists represent the maximum z positions of the points on the edges of the terrain.